The Sinking of the Lusitania: Synopsis

 The film opens with a live-action prologue in which McCay busies himself studying a picture of the Lusitania as a model for his film-in-progress.
 Intertitles boast of McCay as "the originator and inventor of Animated Cartoons", and of the 25,000 drawings needed to complete the film.
 McCay is shown working with a group of anonymous assistants on "the first record of the sinking of the Lusitania".

 The liner passes the Statue of Liberty and leaves New York Harbor.
-After some time, the SM U-20 slices through the waters and fires a torpedo at the Lusitania, which billows smoke that builds until it envelops the screen.
+After some time, the SM U-20 (erroneously named as "U-39" in an intertitle) slices through the waters and fires a torpedo at the Lusitania, which billows smoke that builds until it envelops the screen.
 Passengers scramble to lower lifeboats, some of which capsize in the confusion.
 The liner tilts from one side to the other and passengers are tossed into the ocean.

 A second blast rocks the Lusitania, which sinks slowly into the deep as more passengers fall off its edges, and the ship submerges amid scenes of drowning bodies.
 The liner vanishes from sight, and the film closes with a mother struggling to keep her baby above the waves.
 An intertitle declares: "The man who fired the shot was decorated for it by the Kaiser!
 And yet they tell us not to hate the Hun."

 Background

 Winsor McCay (c.
 1869–1934) (Note: Different accounts have given McCay's birth year as 1867, 1869, and 1871.
 His birth records are not extant.) produced prodigiously detailed and accurate drawings since early in life.
 He earned a living as a young man drawing portraits and posters in dime museums, and attracted large crowds with his ability to draw quickly in public.
 He began working as a newspaper illustrator full-time in 1898, and in 1903 began drawing comic strips.
 His greatest comic strip success was the children's fantasy comic strip Little Nemo in Slumberland, which he began in 1905.
 In 1906, McCay began performing on the vaudeville circuit, doing chalk talks—performances during which he drew in front of a live audience.

 SM U-20 torpedoed and sank the RMS Lusitania in 1915; the incident contributed to the American entry into the war almost two years later.

 Inspired by the flip books his son brought home, McCay said he "came to see the possibility of making moving pictures" of his cartoons.
 His first animated film, Little Nemo (1911), was composed of four thousand drawings on Washi paper.
-His next film, How a Mosquito Operates (1912), naturalistically shows a giant mosquito draw blood from a sleeping man until it burst.
+His next film, How a Mosquito Operates (1912), naturalistically shows a giant mosquito draw blood from a sleeping man until it bursts.
 McCay followed this with a film that became an interactive part of his vaudeville shows: in Gertie the Dinosaur (1914), McCay commanded his animated dinosaur with a whip on stage.